codenautas/backend-plus/LEEME.md

 -----------------------------|---------------
 server                       |
-.port                        | port where is listening .base-rul                    | base url added to domain name .module-store                |
+.port                        | port where is listening .base-url                    | base url added to domain name .module-store                |
 install                      | (see Spanish)
 .dump                        | (see Spanish)